Parliament's Monsoon Session cut short over covid concerns

 New Delhi, Sep 23: The Monsoon Session of the Parliament, which was scheduled to to be held until 1 October, has been cut short on Wednesday, eight days ahead of schedule as the opposition boycotted proceedings in both houses.

-The announced was made by Speaker Om Birla right after the Major Port Authorities Bill, 2020, was passed in the Lok Sabha.
+Speaker Om Birla adjourned the House sine die after the passage of the Major Port Authorities Bill.

-Prime Minister Narendra Modi was also present when the House was adjourned.
+Prime Minister Narendra Modi was present when the House was adjourned.

-The session which began on September 14, witnessed passage of several bills by the Lok Sabha, including those which sought to replace the ordinances issued recently.
+The session started on September 14 amid the coronavirus pandemic.
+In a first, the two Houses met at different times in a day to ensure social distancing norms against the backdrop of the COVID-19 outbreak.

 The Monsoon Session was scheduled to end on October 1.